AmphorProtocol/asynchronous-vault/README.md

 - To help the management of the assets/shares waiting for a request and the ones that can be claimed, we used 2 extra contracts: the `PendingSilo` and the `ClaimableSilo`.
 - Those requests are processed when the owner calls the functions `settle` or `open`.
 When this functions are called, the vault will change epoch, open and process the requests by moving funds between the silos and closed the vault again for the settle function.
 - Each vault will be bootstrapped in order to avoid the inflation attack.

+### Proxy

+The vaults uses a beacon proxy pattern.
+So in the setup functions of the tests, we deploy them using the openzeppelin upgrades tools suits.
+You will have to run tests using `forge clean && forge test --ffi`.
+If you want to run the tests without the proxy pattern and only on the implementation, set the PROXY variable in the .env to false and simply run the command `forge test`.

+### Zapper

+The zapper uses oneInch router v4.
+You will need to set the `ONEINCH_API_KEY` in the .env file to run the tests.
+You will likely get rate limited.